DongqiangZeng0808/TMEscore/README.md

 # tmescore
- This package was developed for TMEscore estimation based on the data of PCR
+ This package was developed for Tumor microenvironment estimation based on PCR data